-Grand Central station at Birmingham New Street has just undergone a massive £750m transformation, complete with a new shopping centre and a huge John Lewis.
-The new station has 60+ new shops and restaurants, as well as becoming a transport hub for the West Midlands – serving the 170,000 passengers that travel to and from Birmingham every day.
+Grand Central station at Birmingham New Street has undergone a massive £750m transformation, complete with a shopping centre.
+The station has 60+ new shops and restaurants, as well as becoming a transport hub for the West Midlands – serving the 170,000 passengers that travel to and from Birmingham every day.

 Top Tips – by English student Sarah Holmes

 Birmingham’s Bullring shopping centre has over 160 shops.
 If you can’t find what you need there, you’ll find it in the rest of Birmingham city centre or nearby Solihull.
 Digbeth is home to the Custard Factory, which houses independent retailers, galleries, music shops and monthly vintage fairs.
 Another alternative shopping destination, the underground Oasis Market, is where you’ll find independent retailers, music stores, and unique fashion.

 All the main high-street stores are here along with smaller boutiques and special interest shops.
 The Bullring is Birmingham's most famous shopping destination.
 Built at a cost of more than £500 million, it offers about 160 shops, boutiques and restaurants covering an area equivalent to 26 football pitches in the city centre.

 The Bullring is home to the hugely successful Selfridges, whose stunning design is based on an Armani chainmail dress and has become an instant visual icon of Birmingham.